Proposed Changes to fare Structure

 - No more than one group on the train at the same time.
 Metra will contact the group within two business days of receipt of Group Travel Request Form.

-- Entire group must be together on platform ready to board train.
+- The entire group must be together on platform ready to board train.

-- Group requests approvals will be made on a first-come basis.
+- Group requests approvals will be made on a first-come, first-served basis.

 - Minimum 21-day advance notice required.